 Top 5 Use Cases for Random Pickers

 Our random picker isn't just a one-trick pony.
-Here's how people
+Here's how

-life (and you might want to steal these ideas):
+are actually using it in real life (and you might want to steal these ideas):

 -